-Enforcement is conducted exclusively by State agency(ies).
+Enforcement is conducted exclusively by state agency(ies).

-$\boxtimes$ Enforcement is conducted by both local and State agencies.
+\boxtimes Enforcement is conducted by both local and state agencies.

 b.
-The following items concern penalties imposed for violations of youth access to tobacco laws by LOCAL AND/OR STATE LAW ENFORCEMENT AGENCIES.
+The following items concern penalties imposed for all violations of state youth access to tobacco laws by LOCAL AND/OR STATE LAW ENFORCEMENT AGENCIES (this does not include enforcement of local laws or federal youth tobacco access laws).
 Please fill in the number requested.
-If State law does not allow for an item, please mark "NA" (not applicable).
+If state law does not allow for an item, please mark "NA" (not applicable).
 If a response for an item is unknown, please mark "UNK."
 The chart must be filled in completely.

 PENALTY OWNERS CLERKS TOTAL

-Number of citations issued Unk Unk 219
+Number of citations issued UNK UNK 239

-Number of fines assessed Unk Unk Unk
+Number of fines assessed UNK UNK 239

-Number of permits/licenses suspended Unk Unk
+Number of permits/licenses suspended UNK UNK

-Number of permits/licenses revoked Unk unk
+Number of permits/licenses revoked UNK UNK

-Other (Please describe.) n/a n/a n/a
+Other (Please describe.)
+N/A N/A N/A